-Serving and Decanting Andre Brunel Les Cailloux with Wine, Food, Pairing Tips
+Serving Andre Brunel Les Cailloux with Wine, Food, Pairing Tips

 The white wine of Andre Brunel Les Cailloux is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 Andre Brunel is also in a partnership with Laurence Feraud from Domaine Pegau.
 The wine they produce is called Feraud-Brunel.
 Andre Brunel also owns 70 hectares of vines in the Cotes du Rhone appellation.
 They also produce wine from vines they own in the Vaucluse Vins de Pays.
 There is a negociant Cotes du Rhone wine, Cuvee’ Sommelongue.

 Les Cailloux (Lucien et André Brunel) Wine Tasting Notes

 |2017||Les Cailloux (Lucien et André Brunel) Cuvée Centenaire (Châteauneuf-du-Pape)|